jesseloudon/jesseloudon.github.io/_posts/2021-07-25-How To Win vs Azure Policy Non Compliance.markdown

 },
 ```

+My definition of an 100% working deployIfNotExists policy is one which:

+* successfully deploys the policy's nested ARM template to your non-compliant resource
+* post-remediation marks the resource as compliant after an evaluation scan

-For my use-case I needed to set a few of these parameters to "False" per below example.
+Now for my use-case I needed to set a few of these parameters to "False" per below example.

 ```json
 parameter_values = {